Modular Decomposition of Hierarchical Finite State Machines: Proofs

 \begin{lem} Let $A$ and $B$ be overlapping thin modules in an accessible FSM $Z$.
-Then $A\cap B$ is a module. \end{lem} \begin{proof} Suppose $v\in A\cap B$, and let $\alpha$ and $\beta$ be the start nodes of $A$ and $B$.
+Then $A\cap B$ is a module. \end{lem} \begin{proof} Suppose $v\in A\cap B$, and let $\alpha$ and $\beta$ be the start states of $A$ and $B$.
 By Lemma~\ref{start node in intersection} one of these is in the intersection, so assume w.l.o.g. that $\beta$ is in $A\cap B$.
 Any arc into $A\cap B$ is in arc into $B$, so must go to $\beta$.
-Any arc $\arc[x]{A\cap B}{v}$ is either an arc out of $A\cup B$, in which case every node in $A\cup B$ has an $x$-arc and $v$ is the unique $x$-exit, or $v\in B\setminus A$ or $A\setminus B$.
-In the first case, this is an arc out of $A$, and $A$ is thin, so by Lemma~\ref{paths out of modules} $A\cap B$ is thin and there is an $x$-arc from every node and $v$ is the only $x$-exit.
+Any arc $\arc[x]{A\cap B}{v}$ is either an arc out of $A\cup B$, in which case every state in $A\cup B$ has an $x$-arc and $v$ is the unique $x$-exit, or $v\in B\setminus A$ or $A\setminus B$.
+In the first case, this is an arc out of $A$, and $A$ is thin, so $A\cap B$ is thin and there is an $x$-arc from every state and $v$ is the only $x$-exit.
 The second case is identical.
 Thus $A\cap B$ is a module. \end{proof}